ColeLab/TaskFCRemoveMeanActivity/README.md

 [Minimal model](minimalmodel/MinimalModel.ipynb): A simple model with easy-to-read Python code to demonstrate the basic activation-based task-state FC inflation effect and an effective way to correct the issue.

 *empiricalfMRIAnalyses* directory: MATLAB code used for empirical fMRI analyses.
 Start with *masterscript.m*.
-Please note that the code has not been tested for use on other servers, version of MATLAB, etc. Feel free to contact the corresponding author with questions.
+Please note that the code has not been tested for use on other servers, versions of MATLAB, etc. Feel free to contact the corresponding author with questions.